JamesDaly92/Algorithmic-trading---Is-it-fixed/README.md

 **S(t)** = spot price, the current market value of the underlying asset.

-Note that the value of the call and put option in the put-call parity above can be calculated by the use of the Black-Scholes model for pricing options.
+Note that the value of the call and put option in the put-call parity above can be calculated by the use of the following code segment.
+The MATLAB code below is one method used to value a European call option via Geometric Brownian Motion.
+The only difference required to value a European put option occurs towards the end of the algorithm.
+For the call option we calculate ***CT=max(0,ST-K);***, whereas if we are dealing with a European put we would change this to ***CT=max(K-ST,0);***.

 <pre><code>
-K=95
+K = Strike price
-Nrealiz=1000
+Nrealiz = Number of realizations
-S=100 % stock price at time 0
+S = Stock price at time zero
-sig=0.2 % volatility
+sig = Volatility
-T=1 % end-time (in years)
+T = End-time
-ri=0.06 % risk-free interest rate
+ri = Risk-free interest rate
-div=0.03 % dividend yield
+div = Dividend yield
-N=500 % number of time steps
+N = Number of time steps

 dt=T/N;
 nudt=(ri-div-0.5*sig^2)*dt;